 The first home exemption law was enacted in 1896 by the Republic of Hawaii to provide some tax relief, encourage home ownership and the settlement of land.
 In 1896, the home exemption amount was $300.

-Beginning tax year 2020-2021, the basic home exemption will be $100,000 for homeowners under the age of 65 as well as for homeowners who do not have their birthdate on file.
+Beginning tax year 2020-2021, the home exemption will be $100,000 for homeowners under the age of 65 as well as for homeowners who do not have their birthdate on file.
 This means that $100,000 is deducted from the assessed value of the property and the homeowner is taxed on the balance.
 For homeowners 65 years and older the home exemption is $140,000.
-To qualify for this exemption, you must be 65 years or older on or before June 30 preceding the tax year for which the exemption is claimed.
+To qualify for this exemption amount, you must be 65 years or older on or before June 30 preceding the tax year for which the exemption is claimed.

 Property owners with an existing home exemption, with their date of birth on file, do not need to re-apply for the new exemption amounts.
 The exemption amounts will automatically increase depending on the age of the homeowner.